umutdinceryananer/FX-Risk-Calculator/README.md

     "as_of": "2025-10-16T12:00:00+00:00"
   }
   ```
     - `value` excludes unpriced positions; `unpriced` counts positions missing rates, and `priced` gives the number successfully valued.
     - `as_of` reflects the timestamp of the latest canonical FX snapshot used for the calculation.
+    - Requests that reference a view base without a corresponding FX rate return **HTTP 422** with `field: "base"`, the requested `view_base`, and the snapshot `as_of` timestamp so clients can surface actionable errors.

 - `GET /api/v1/metrics/portfolio/<portfolio_id>/exposure?top_n=<N>&base=<CCY>` groups exposure by currency (tail aggregated into `OTHER` when `top_n` is reached) in the requested base.
   ```bash